The SPD establishment rushes to Merkel’s rescue

 This seems to have spooked many senior SPD officials and MPs, who terrified of losing their seats in the Bundestag pressed for talks with Merkel to prevent an election from taking place.

-The fact that the SPD is making decisions based on such calculations in fact shows why it is losing support.
+The fact that the SPD is making decisions based on such calculations shows why it is going to go on losing support.

 When British Prime Minister Theresa May called an election in April this year there was also pressure on Labour leader Jeremy Corbyn to block the election.
 The reasoning was that if the election happened Theresa May would triumph and Labour would be crushed.

 Corbyn spurned these cowardly counsels and instead welcomed the election.
-For that however he came under strong criticism from precisely the same sort of people who are now anxious to avoid an election in Germany in the SPD.
+For that however he came under strong criticism from precisely the same sort of people in Britain’s Labour Party as those in Germany’s SPD who are anxious to avoid an election in Germany now.
 See for example this extraordinary article by the Guardian’s Polly Toynbee, blasting Corbyn for his ‘ineptitude’ in agreeing to an election which would result in ‘catastrophe’ for his party.

 In the event and against all expectations an energetic and self-confident Corbyn stormed if not to victory then to a very close second place, increasing the Labour Party’s share of the vote from 30% to 40%, and depriving Theresa May of her majority.